John Stride

+Biography

 Stride was born in London, the son of Margaret (née Prescott) and Alfred Teneriffe Stride.
 He attended Alleyn's School, Dulwich, and trained at RADA, where he met his first wife, Virginia Stride (née Thomas).

-He made his first, uncredited, screen appearance in the film, Sink the Bismarck!
+He made his first, uncredited, screen appearance in the film Sink the Bismarck!
 (1960).
 He also played the role of Bob, the barman, in the film Bitter Harvest (1963), based on the trilogy 20,000 Streets Under the Sky by Patrick Hamilton.
 He made his West End debut in February 1959 in Five Finger Exercise.
 Directed by John Gielgud, the show featured another debutante, Juliet Mills, aged 17.
 It ran at the Comedy Theatre for 608 performances.
 He appeared at the Old Vic as Romeo in Franco Zeffirelli's long-running production of Romeo and Juliet, first staged in 1960, with Judi Dench, and also as Prince Hal in Henry IV, Part 1.

-At the end of the 1960s, he played Rosencrantz at the Old Vic, in the National Theatre Company's production of Tom Stoppard's play Rosencrantz and Guildenstern Are Dead.
-Stride appeared in two Shakespeare production during the 1970s made for the large and small screen respectively.
+At the end of the 1960s he played Rosencrantz at the Old Vic, in the National Theatre Company's production of Tom Stoppard's play Rosencrantz and Guildenstern Are Dead.
+During the 1970s Stride appeared in two Shakespeare production made for the large and small screen respectively.
 In Roman Polanski's version of Macbeth (1971) he played the role of Ross.
-For the BBC Television Shakespeare production of Shakespeare's Henry VIII (1979), he was cast in the title role.
+For the BBC Television Shakespeare production of Shakespeare's Henry VIII (1979) he was cast in the title role.